Vsevolod Chaplin: Relationship with Patriarch Kirill

 Vsevolod Chaplin was one of the closest and loyal people of Kirill for many years, said the former Patriarch Alexy II, congratulating him with the birthday in 2008 year.
 They both were the main developers of The Basis of the Social Concept of the Russian Orthodox Church.
-The Australian Broadcasting Corporation calls Chaplin: "Patriarch Kirill's right-hand man" (2014 year).
+The Australian Broadcasting Corporation called Chaplin in 2014 "Patriarch Kirill's right-hand man".